top of page

 There have already been deepfake ads: some where the celebrity didn’t know about it, and others, like the award-winning Mondelez Shah Ruhn Khan campaign that saw the Bollywood star allow his likeness to be used by small businesses.

 It may seem small or funny, but deepfakes could have serious negative impacts for brands and celebrities: such as immediate reputational damage, legal issues (such as IP infringement), and loss of trust from the public.
-And with 47% of the UK public using social media for news, a tweet or Instagram post could have a lasting impression.
+And with 47% of the UK public using social media for news, an X or Instagram post could have a lasting impression.

-This becomes even more serious when the upcoming US election (and the next UK general election) is considered: it is easier to create fake ‘leak’ videos of candidates doing or saying bad things, and the onus is on them to prove they didn’t.
-This happened to London mayor Sadiq Khan earlier this year.
+This becomes even more serious when elections are considered: it is easier to create fake ‘leak’ videos of candidates doing or saying bad things, and the onus is on them to prove they didn’t.
+This happened to London mayor Sadiq Khan in early 2024.

 The problem is that generative AI is evolving faster than the law is, and at the moment it is down to the public and companies being able to spot fakes.
 We’re in uncharted grounds right now and the ability to authenticate content is rocky – which is bad given that 39% of the public say authenticity is what matters most to them in a brand.